learn-academy-2022-foxtrot/week-3-assessment-JeremyDuncan/interview-questions.md

  a language syntax used in React to create web applications.
  * In the return statement of a React component you need to use JSX fragments ("<> </>") to encompase all the code you wish to be displayed in the DOM.
-These fragments can be empty, or contain other elements inside them sich as a div or even a table with nested data(as long as all the data is nested inside that fragment)
+These fragments can be empty, or contain other elements inside them such as a div or even a table with nested data(as long as all the data is nested inside that fragment)
  * Another intersting note about JSX is that it defaults to display HTML in the